 Easy Fruit “Charcuterie” Board

-The number one rule when choosing fruit for any fruit platter is to pick fruits that are ripe.
+The number one rule when choosing items for any fruit charcuterie boards or fruit tray is to pick fruits that are ripe.
 If they are also in season, even better!
 Sometimes, however, that isn’t possible so just be sure and pick what tastes good.
 Here are a few of our favorite fresh fruits to use:

 Fruit and Cheese Board

-If you’re having a dinner party and want to serve this as more of an appetizer than a dessert, feel free to add meat and cheese along with garnishes.
-Some ideas include:
+If you’re having a dinner party and want to add more than fruit for the charcuterie board, feel free to add meat and cheese along with garnishes.
+You can serve this as more of an appetizer than a dessert, Some ideas include:

 - Dried fruit (cranberries, apricots, cherries)